It’s time to get serious about TripAdvisor.

 - The negative review is false (or at least greatly exaggerated), but you don’t care enough about your business’ reputation, so ignored it.

-- You’re either too lazy to respond or some kind of technophobe luddite and who has no idea what TripAdvisor even is.
+- You’re either too lazy to respond or have no idea what TripAdvisor even is.

 And there’s plenty to gain from responding, too.